ShivamJha1808/Assignment-GenMe/README.md

   * The scores should correspond to at least one valid configration of games

 #### Response
-* The API returns a JASON object with max_draws
+* The API returns a JSON object with max_draws
 * If the any of the above constraints is not met by the input then -1 is returned as max_draws
-* Otherwise the max possible draws that could have occured, for all valid configration of games, is retruned
+* Otherwise the max possible draws that could have occured, for all valid configration of games, is returned

 #### Example cases
 * for /maxDraws/2/3/6